The WCUS Contributor Day will be held on Sunday, Dec. 4, 2016 at the Pennsylvania Convention Center.

 If you’re interested in organizing a meetup or a WordCamp, the community blog is a great place to get started.
 There are groups working to support events, to create outreach and training programs, and generally support the community.
 Learn more about Community »

 The Meta team makes WordPress.org, provides support, and builds tools for use by all the contributor groups.
-If you want to help make WordPress.org better, sign up for updates from the Meta blog.
-Learn more about Meta »
+Learn more the about Meta team »

 Team lead: Beth Soderberg, @bethsoderberg on Slack